 Quieter and less visited than neighbouring Zanzibar, but also a "spice island" on the historic trade routes, Mafia Island is the largest of a small archipelago of unspoilt islands and atolls in the Indian Ocean off the coast of mainland Tanzania, south of Dar es Salaam.

 But Mafia Island is far quieter and more peaceful than Zanzibar.
-With only a few small beach hotels and lodges.
+With a handful of small beach hotels.
 So it caters to people who value coral reefs, lagoons and beaches more than large beach resorts with loads of facilities.
-Check out our suggestions below - Pole Pole Lodge, Kinasi Lodge and Butiama Beach.

-Mafia forms part of the Mafia Island Marine Park - Tanzania’s first marine national park.
-This spectacular, pristine area offers coral gardens of hard and soft corals.
+Mafia forms part of the This spectacular, pristine area offers coral gardens of hard and soft corals.
 And diverse marine life, making it an excellent area for divers.
 You may choose to fly to Mafia after being on safari in the Selous Game Reserve, Or after the classic northern Tanzania game reserves.
 But Mafia has dive sites which lure keen divers who feel no desire to step into a safari vehicle.